What Is A Pilonidal Cyst And What Are Its Causes?

 Pilonidal disease is a chronic skin condition where people face repeated issues of pineal cysts in posterior pelvic areas.
 It is indicated by one or more sinus tracts, which are cavities with a narrow opening on the skin surface.
 In most cases, the cavity is filled with nests of hair.
 A non-inflamed lump is known as a pilonidal cyst, but if the sinus becomes infected a pilonidal abscess may form.

-If caught early, pilonidal cyst treatment starts with simple techniques.
-Warm baths or warm compresses can decrease the localized infection.
-A one-time occurrence, followed by preventative measures, like laser hair removal in the patch of one’s butt-crease and padding on hard seating, may be just what is needed to decrease recurrence.
+Preventative measures like laser hair removal in the patch of one’s butt-crease and padding on hard seating may be just what is needed to decrease recurrence.

-The best thing to do is buckle down and allow the drainage to occur.
-You will feel improved beyond belief once the contents have been expelled.
-The drainage cavity is irrigated and then packed.
-One is advised to take baths later that evening and then daily to assist in improvement.
-With the antibiotics and the local cleaning routine, all should improve within a few days.
 The usual protocol is to schedule a follow-up appointment about two weeks post-incision and drainage, and then plan for the future subsequent excision.
 This usually is warranted as the above drainage just takes care of the abscess, but fails to remove the actual pilonidal hair follicle, which is the cause of the issue at hand.

 Pilonidal Cyst Surgery Recovery

 Now, because it’s natural for this cyst to be chronically infected, there is a chance of a post-operative infection after pilonidal cyst surgery.
 Most surgeons not only give antibiotics in the operating room and irrigate the wound with antibiotic solution, but also give pills post-operatively to decrease the chance of reinfection.
 That said, with the usual offset to midline incision, you may get central wound opening that clearly is a preferred outcome versus leaving the entire wound open.
-Dr. Goldstein usually discusses with his clients that he would rather have a small opening that will heal quickly with in-office tactics, than have one’s entire excised cyst cavity left open.
+Dr. Goldstein usually discusses with his clients that he would rather have a small opening that will heal quickly with in-office tactics, than have ones entire excised cyst cavity left open.
 For the most part, these heal quite well and rather easily, with the post operative pain being no different than the pain experienced when it was present.

 After a successful complete excision, the pilonidal cyst removal wound is evaluated a week or so post-surgery and the staples are removed partially or fully at that time, if appropriate.
 Initially, one will be gentle with pressure-causing maneuvers so as to not separate the closure.
 Due to this particular region of the body, it can indeed still occur.
 Once everything has healed, in order to prevent recurrence, most clients get laser hair removal in the patch of the ass crack.
 This, along with proper pressure reducing mechanisms, allow for decreased recurrences of this pain in the ass, also know as a pilonidal cyst.